Insight - Fed knew of Libor issue in 2007-08, proposed reforms

 But the deepening investigation by regulators in Britain, the United States, and other countries is expected to uncover problems well beyond Barclays and British banks.

-More than a dozen banks are being investigated for their roles in setting Libor, including Citigroup, JPMorgan Chase & Co, Deutsche Bank, HSBC Holdings Plc, UBS and Royal Bank of Scotland..
+More than a dozen banks are being investigated for their roles in setting Libor, including Citigroup (C.N), JPMorgan Chase & Co (JPM.N), Deutsche Bank (DBKGn.DE), HSBC Holdings Plc (HSBA.L), UBS UBSN.VX and Royal Bank of Scotland (RBS.L).

 JAWBONING